 Jandía, Fuerteventura is a peninsula at the southern end of the island, full of remote beaches, wild landscapes, and breathtaking views.
 It’s one of the most beautiful parts of Fuerteventura, and my favorite place to find refuge from the more touristy centers.

-Whenever we visit the island, we rent a car and spend a few days exploring the beaches of Jandia.
+Anytime we travel, we always rent a car in Fuerteventura and spend a few days exploring the beaches of Jandia.
 Some of the best beaches in Fuerteventura are here, including our all-time favorite, Cofete Beach.
 I’ll tell you more about it later, along with several other cool things to do in Jandia.

 If you don’t plan on renting a car, you can find many interesting excursions in Fuerteventura that visit the Jandía Peninsula, so you can fully appreciate its rustic beauty.